nexusformat/definitions/manual/source/examples/h5py/index.rst

 in an HDF5 file.

-To test that our HDF5 file conforms to the NeXus standard, we use the :ref:`NXvalidate-java` program.
-Referring to the next figure, we compare our HDF5 file with the rules for generic [#]_ data files (``all.nxdl.xml``).
+To test that our HDF5 file conforms to the NeXus standard, we use the :ref:`Java-version of NXvalidate <NXvalidate-java>`.
+Referring to the next figure,
+we compare our HDF5 file with the rules for generic [#]_ data files (``all.nxdl.xml``).
 The only items that have been flagged are the "non-standard field names" *mr* and